o2dependent/hcnotary/src/markdown/Index/index.md

 Travel fees are in addition to fees for notarial acts calculated on location.
 Base travel rate is $25.
 If the location is outside of Belfair, WA there is an additional $0.50 per mile.

+If requested, I can provide you with a free no obligation quote.

 To be sensitive to scheduling needs, if I have to wait more than 15 minutes for a confirmed appointment, a $30 fee will be added.

 If I go to the confirmed appointment and the notarization is unable to proceed for any reason the travel fee will still be charged.